omnipackage — zsh

 How it works

-OmniPackage helps you scaffold an RPM spec file and the other files required for DEB and RPM packaging.
+OmniPackage scaffolds an RPM spec file and the other files RPM and DEB packaging need.

-Fill in your S3 credentials and a few other config options, then run omnipackage release.
-Packages are built in containers for each distro, signed with your GPG key, and uploaded to your bucket.
+Add your storage details — an S3-compatible bucket or a local filesystem path — and a few config options, then run omnipackage release.
+Packages are built in containers for each distro, signed with your GPG key, and published to your repository.

-Share the install page generated alongside the packages so your users can add the repository and install your software with their native package manager.
+Share the install page generated with the packages so users can add the repository and install with their native package manager.

 From your users' perspective

-On the latest Ubuntu, for example, they run four commands to add the repository and install your package:
+On the latest Ubuntu, for example, four commands add the repository and install your package:

 echo 'deb https://repositories.omnipackage.org/omnipackage-rs/stable/ubuntu_26.04 stable/' | sudo tee /etc/apt/sources.list.d/omnipackage_omnipackage.list